Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 Click on the link to your localhost that appeared in your console output.

- The application if you remember needs permissions onto a table in the consumer account (the one we just created.).
+ The application if you remember needs permissions onto a table in the consumer account (the one we just created).
 We have now switched roles to being the consumer.
 We are finished with being the application provider.
 Over on the right hand side hit the shield icon to go to **Security**.

 <img src="assets/security_tab.png" width="288" />